 I found and translated this writing by Fernando Araújo Vélez shortly after my dad died, when I was struggling to find a way to happiness.
-I felt lonely and angry when I saw the happiness of others.
+I felt lonely when I saw the happiness of others.
 I was the casualty of their happiness.
 The title, "Los muertos de mi felicidad," comes from a song by Silvio Rodriguez that I really love.

 Happiness is not an obligation, but a decision.
 And happiness is not one decision, but thousands, millions, and with every second that passes it can be different.
 And the best happiness might last for less than a second.